KSU Archives Policies

 Digital Materials Takedown

 Digitized collections are made accessible for purposes of education and research.
-The KSU Archives have given attribution to rights holders when possible; however, due to the nature of archival collections, we are not always able to identify this information.
+The University Archives and Special Collections have given attribution to rights holders when possible; however, due to the nature of archival collections, we are not always able to identify this information.

 If you hold the rights to materials in our digitized collections that are unattributed, please let us know so that we may maintain accurate information about these materials.